OpenDataSk/datasets/README.md

 coordinates for postal code (PSČ) of Slovak municipalities.
 Postal codes match what is used in `municipalities_sk.json`.

-Source: user of Slovensko.Digital Slack
+Source: Stano Bocinec / Slovensko.Digital Slack

-License: unknown (free for re-use was implied)
+License: CC0

 Note: This serves as workaround for this: https://github.com/OpenDataSk/data-requests/issues/11